CONSERVATIVES FOR RESPONSIBLE STEWARDSHIP

 Gregory is a long time member of CRS and its affiliated organizations.
 Professionally he is an independent business journalist with 30 years’ experience reporting on traditional and renewable energy, industry, transportation, investment, and environmental issues.
 He brings a great deal of technical insight and expertise on a wide variety of energy and environment-related matters.
 Gregory also serves on the editorial board of the Museum of American Finance, a Smithsonian affiliate, and is a member of the Overseas Press Club.
 He holds a B.S. degree in journalism from Cornell University.

 David Jenkins, President

-David has worked for CRS, or its predecessor organization Republicans for Environmental Protection (REP), since 2005.
+David has worked for CRS, or its predecessor organization REP America (REP), since 2005.
 For much of that time he served as Vice President for Government & Political Affairs for REP. He has been instrumental in numerous organizational and legislative accomplishments.
 David has written and spoken extensively about many of today’s most pressing environmental issues, conservatism, our nation’s conservation heritage and American politics.
 His writing has appeared in dozens of newspapers and other publications.
 Prior to CRS and REP, David was the American Canoe Association’s Director of Conservation and Public Policy for 10 years, and before that was on the legislative staff for Senator Pete Domenici (R-NM).
 He holds a B.A. in Political Science from Furman University.